Prenatal Drug Exposure

 View Patient Education

 Alcohol and illicit drugs are toxic to the placenta and developing fetus and can cause congenital syndromes and withdrawal symptoms.
-Prescription drugs also may have adverse effects on the fetus ( # Some Drugs With Adverse Effects During Pregnancy).
-Fetal alcohol syndrome and the effects of cigarette smoking on the fetus are discussed elsewhere.
+Prescription medications also may have adverse effects on the fetus (see table Safety of Selected Drugs in Pregnancy).
+Fetal alcohol syndrome and the effects of social and illicit drugs on the fetus are discussed elsewhere.

-A fetus that has been exposed to drugs in utero (termed fetuses exposed to noxious substances [FENS]) can become dependent on the drug during gestation.
-Although some toxic substances used by the mother are not illegal, many are.
-In any case, the home situation should be evaluated to determine whether the infant will be safely cared for after discharge.
+A fetus that has been exposed to illicit drugs in utero can become dependent on the drug during gestation.
+Therefore, the home situation should be evaluated to determine whether the infant is able to be safely cared for after discharge.
 Understanding local jurisdictions and laws is important because many countries and localities have mandatory reporting guidelines.
-With the supportive help of relatives, friends, and visiting nurses, the mother may be able to care for her infant.
+With the supportive help of relatives, friends, and visiting nurses, the parent may be able to care for the infant.
 If not, foster home care or an alternative care plan may be best.

 Amphetamines